Privacy Policy

 Where applicable under law, all users have the right to access, rectify, erase, and port their personal data.

-Users must be at least sixteen years old (16+) to access or use any Ari-web services to comply with GDPR (General Data Protection Regulation) and COPPA (Children's Online Privacy Protection Act).
+Users must be at least sixteen (16) years old to access or use ARI.LT (Ari-web) services.
 If you are under this age, please do not use the services.

 Users are also expected to protect their own privacy and security diligently.